Planning to visit Rome in 3 days? Check out our guide to the most beautiful places to visit in Rome.

 The last stop is Trastevere, reached via the Ponte Sisto bridge.
-She is famous for her great food.
-It is also one of the most beautiful neighbourhoods where you can just wander around and admire the colourful houses around the narrow cobbled streets.
+It’s famous for its great food.
+It’s also one of the most beautiful neighbourhoods where you can just wander and admire the colourful houses around the narrow cobbled streets.
 This is how most of us imagine Rome.
-And you will see for yourself that some neighbourhoods (not in historic Rome) are far from this idea.
+And you’ll see for yourself that some neighborhoods (not in historic Rome) are far from that image.

-Info: You must dress appropriately for all church buildings (not just the Vatican) – keep your knees and shoulders covered and remove your headgear.
+Note: You must dress appropriately for all church buildings (not just the Vatican) – keep your knees and shoulders covered and remove your head covering.

 How to save money on sightseeing and transport in Rome?

 It’s very easy to save money in Rome with the Roma Pass.
-With it, you get free admission to the most famous sights and reduced admission to many other places.
-The card also includes unlimited travel around Rome and the use of information points with public toilets and the possibility to get a phone (this is always useful in cities, what we will talk about).
+With it, you get free entry to the most famous sights and reduced admission to many other places.
+The card also includes unlimited travel around Rome and the use of information points with public toilets and the possibility to charge your phone (always handy in cities, what are we talking about).

 Roma Pass is available in 3 variants:

-- Roma Pass 48 hours – free entry to the first visited monument (I recommend choosing the Colosseum first, where you will save the most) and reduced admission to all other monuments that you visit within 48 hours.
-Unlimited travel for 48 hours in Rome to do so.
+- Roma Pass 48 hours – free entry to the first monument you visit (I recommend choosing the Colosseum first to save the most) and reduced admission to all other monuments you visit within 48 hours.
+Unlimited travel for 48 hours in Rome on top of that.

-- Roma Pass 72 hours – free admission to 2 monuments that you visit first (eg the Colosseum and the Capitoline Museums) and reduced admission to all other monuments that you visit during 72 hours.
-Here, too, unlimited travel is valid for the duration of the card.
+- Roma Pass 72 hours – free entry to the 2 sights you visit first (e.g. Colosseum and Capitoline Museums) and reduced admission to all other sights you visit within 72 hours.
+Again, this includes unlimited travel for the duration of the card.

 - Roma Pass in combination with the Omnia Card – you get the benefits of the Roma Pass for 72 hours, as well as free admission to the Vatican Museums, the Sistine Chapel and a 72-hour sightseeing bus ride that takes you around Rome’s biggest attractions (you can get off and back) at any time.